Cat CBC (Complete Blood Count) Explained: What Every Pet Owner Should Know

 What does it mean if my cat has regenerative vs. non-regenerative anemia?

-Regenerative anemia means the bone marrow is responding by making new red blood cells (usually due to blood loss or destruction).
-Non-regenerative anemia suggests the bone marrow isn't responding properly, often indicating chronic disease or bone marrow problems.
+Regenerative anemia shows high reticulocytes—the bone marrow is actively making new red cells, usually in response to blood loss or red cell destruction.
+Non-regenerative anemia has low reticulocytes—the bone marrow isn't producing enough cells.
+In cats, this often indicates CKD, FeLV, or bone marrow disease.